The Amazing benefits of playing and listening to music!

 If you experience relaxation when listening or performing classical

-music, there might be more to it than just a pleasant experience.
+music, there is likely, according to recent studies, more to it than just a pleasant experience.
 Dr Susan

-M. Lark, MD, a specialist in preventive and clinical medicine, states that
+M. Lark, MD, a specialist in preventive and clinical medicine, stated that

 studies show that music causes definite physical effects in the body, processes